Rocker arm

-In the context of an internal combustion engine, a rocker arm is a valvetrain component that typically transfers the motion of a pushrod to the corresponding intake/exhaust valve.
+A rocker arm is a valvetrain component that typically transfers the motion of a pushrod in an overhead valve internal combustion engine to the corresponding intake/exhaust valve.

 Rocker arms in automobiles are typically made from stamped steel, or aluminum in higher-revving applications.
-Some rocker arms (called roller rockers) include a bearing at the contact point, to reduce wear and friction at the contact point.
+Some rocker arms (called roller rockers) include a bearing at the contact point, to reduce wear and friction there.

 Overview

-In the typical use-case of an overhead valve (pushrod) engine, the camshaft at the bottom of the engine pushes the pushrod upwards.
-The top of the pushrod presses upwards on one side of the rocker arm (located at the top of the engine), which causes the rocker arm to rotate.
-This rotation causes the other end of the rocker arm to press downwards on the top of the valve, which opens the valve by moving it downwards.
+The most common use of a rocker arm is to transfer the up and down motion of a pushrod in an overhead valve (OHV) internal combustion engine to the corresponding intake/exhaust valve.
+In an OHV engine the camshaft located within the engine block below the cylinder bank(s) pushes the pushrod upwards.
+The top of the pushrod presses upwards on one side of the rocker arm located at the top of the cylinder head, which causes the rocker arm to pivot downward on the top of the valve, opening it.

-A roller rocker is a rocker arm that uses needle bearings (or a single bearing ball in older engines) at the contact point between the rocker and the valve, instead of metal sliding on metal.
-This reduces friction, uneven wear and "bell-mouthing" of the valve guide.
-Roller rockers can also be used in overhead cam engines.
-However, these generally have the roller at the point where the cam lobe contacts the rocker, rather than at the point where the rocker contacts the valve stem.
+To reduce friction, uneven wear and "bell-mouthing" of the valve guide, a roller rocker uses needle bearings (or a single bearing ball in older engines) at the contact point between the rocker and the valve.
+These allow higher engine speeds (RPMs) and higher loads, and were initially confined to high-performance and racing engines due to the considerable extra expense.

-Friction may be reduced at the point of contact with the valve stem by a roller tip.
-A similar arrangement transfers the motion via another roller tip to a second rocker arm.
-This rotates about the rocker shaft, and transfers the motion via a tappet to the valve.
+Roller rockers can also be used in overhead cam engines (OHC).
+However, these generally have the roller at the point where the cam lobe contacts the rocker, rather than where the rocker contacts the valve stem.

-Some overhead camshaft engines employ short rocker arms, also known as fingers, in which the cam lobe pushes down (rather than up) on the rocker arm to open the valve.
-On this type of rocker arm, the fulcrum is at the end rather than the middle, while the cam acts on the middle of the arm.
-The opposite end opens the valve.
-These types of rocker arms are particularly common on overhead camshaft engines, and are often used instead of direct tappets.
-This rocker arm configuration is employed in SOHC engines such as Ford 5.4 L 3v and Ford Zetec RoCam.
+Some OHC engines employ short rocker arms, also known as finger followers, in which the cam lobe pushes downward on the back of the rocker arm to open the valve.
+In such a configuration one end of the follower is anchored (pivoting in place on a roller bearing), rather than having its fulcrum in the center like standard rocker arms.
+The opposite end bears on the top of the valvestem, compressed by the force of the cam lobe acting on its upper surface.